Tag:

 I've discovered over time is that many of my skills and passions have developed only through little side-projects that never see the light of day.
 The combination of the satisfaction I get from freely exploring a new idea and the occasional long-term reward make me feel as if I am constantly growing.

-• Massive Datasets and Generalization in ML
+• Massive Datasets & Generalization in ML

-Big, publically available datasets are great.
+[Machine Learning] Big, publically available datasets are great.
 Yet many practitioners who seek to use models pretrained on this data need to ask themselves how informative the data is likely to be for their purposes.
 Dataset bias and task specificity are important factors to keep in mind.

 • DeepMind's AlphaZero and The Real World

-Using DeepMind's AlphaZero AI to solve real problems will require a change in the way computers represent and think about the world.
+[Machine Learning] Using DeepMind’s AlphaZero AI to solve real problems will require a change in the way computers represent and think about the world.
 In this post, we discuss how abstract models of the world can be used for better AI decision making and discuss recent work of ours that proposes such a model for the task of navigation.

 • On Blaming Cosmic Rays